openspending/community.openspending.org/resources/osi/eu-spending-data.md

 # Growing the community working on EU spending data

-<div classT="well">his segment is based on a [community call organised on 18 February
+<div class="well">This segment is based on a [community call organised on 18 February
 2013](http://openspending.org/blog/2013/01/09/privacy.html) with
 additional input from [Ronny Patz](https://twitter.com/ronpatz), Transparency International, Brussels Office.</div>